-Community benefit includes spending on both statewide public goods (hereafter referred to as a community benefit public good) and community health initiatives identified in a hospital's CHNA.
+Community benefit activities include both spending on public goods and community health initiatives identified in a hospital's CHNA.
 A community benefit public good is a planned, organized, and measured approach to providing community benefit and meeting hospital-identified health needs.
 As described in the figure to the right, not all community benefit public goods are CHNA-identified community health initiatives, but all CHNA-identified community health initiatives are public goods.